 Being dealt all 4 cards of the same suit.

 Kuttsuki (くっつき) - Sticky - 6pts

 Being dealt 4 pairs of cards of matching suits.

-The 'Sake Cup' card counts as both an 'Animal' and a 'Junk' card e.g. if you have 9 Junk cards and also have the 'Sake Cup' card you have made the yaku 'Kasu' worth 1pt.
+The 'Sake Cup' card counts as both an 'Animal' and a 'Dreg' card e.g. if you have 9 Dregs cards and also have the 'Sake Cup' card you have made the yaku 'Kasu' worth 1pt.
 By the way, the character on the Sake Cup means 'Longevity'.

 For any yaku made that is worth 7or more points in total, then the score is doubled e.g. 8pts x 2 = 16pts.
 It is up to the players involved whether or not the doubling rule is used.